RosaneStream/DataScience/README.md

 # DataScience
-Activities, challenges and projects related to data science
+Activities, challenges and projects related to Data Science